Rajasthan Travel Guide: Your Complete Trip Planning Resource

 Mount Abu, Rajasthan’s only true mountain retreat, is green and cool.
 Key sights:

 - Dilwara Jain Temples: Just north of the town, these 11th–16th-century Jain temples are a masterpiece of white marble carving.
 Each temple is famous for intricately sculpted domes, columns and panels, all hewn from glittering Makrana marble.
 The effect is dazzling – often cited as the most beautiful of Rajasthan’s Jain temples.
-(Visitors should dress conservatively and remove shoes to enter.)

 - Nakki Lake: In the heart of town lies this tranquil lake, said to be dug by gods.
 Paddleboat rides and strolls along the tree-lined shore are refreshing after desert travel.